 top of page

 Two horses can graze side by side in the same pasture.
-One barely reacts.
-The other develops severe lesions.
-Why?
+One barely reacts, while the other develops severe lesions.
+Why does this happen?

 • Research in equine dermatology consistently shows that the amount of insect exposure is not the main determinant of reaction severity.

-• Sweet itch is an immune-mediated hypersensitivity, meaning it is the horse’s own immune response — not the bite itself — that drives inflammation, pruritus, and skin lesions.
+• Sweet itch is an immune-mediated hypersensitivity.
+This means it is the horse’s own immune response — not the bite itself — that drives inflammation, pruritus, and skin lesions.

 Sweet itch is classified as a type I hypersensitivity reaction, mediated by IgE antibodies.
 Scientific findings indicate: